Claytor/COVID_TN_Learning_Loss_and_Recovery/README.md

 - [x] Drop unneccesary columns (n_below, n_approaching, n_met_expectations, n_exceeded_expectations, pct_on_mastered etc.).

-- [ ] See where you could eliminate cells through creating demographic summaries (similar to "All Grades" and "All Tests").

 - [ ] Create pivot tables to perform impact/loss (pre, intra, post).

 - [ ] Save Dataset as RDS

+- [ ] See if you can find geospatial data for districts and if there are shapefiles available for poential map.

 - [ ] Develop Data Dictionary For reference

-- [ ] See if you can find geospatial data for districts and if there are shapefiles available for poential map.

 - [ ] Create Initial Shiny App